-- 1. Lenders Any corporation that is considering lending you money auto dealers (auto loan), mortgage broker (home loan) ... even certain contracts such as rent etc. - 2.
+- 1. Lenders Any corporation that is considering lending you money auto dealers (auto loan), mortgage broker (home loan), etc. care about your credit ...
+Credit is important even when entering into certain contracts such as rent agreements, etc. - 2.
 Employers many banks, large corporations, large hospitals, employers that will have you handle cash or finances will now ask you for permission to check your credit score.
 If you have a bad credit score and say no to this, how do you think this will impact your chances of getting the job in this competitive market?